Please see below summaries of what can be put in each of your household bins.

 • Paper - newspapers, magazines, junk mail, computer paper, envelopes (including windowed envelopes), catalogues and directories, paper bags

-• Cardboard - cereal packets, food boxes, greetings cards, kitchen and toilet roll holders, corrugated card
+• Cardboard - cereal packets, food boxes, greetings cards, empty kitchen and toilet roll holders, corrugated card

-• Plastic bottles - food and drink bottles (e.g. milk, cooking oil, squash and fizzy drinks), detergent bottles (e.g. washing up liquid, cleaning fluids, bleach and fabric softener), toiletries (e.g. shampoo, shower gel and liquid soap), bottle tops
+• Plastic bottles - food and drink bottles (e.g. milk, cooking oil, squash and fizzy drinks), detergent bottles (e.g. washing up liquid, cleaning fluids, bleach and fabric softener), toiletries (e.g. shampoo, shower gel and liquid soap), bottle tops.
+The recycling machine looks for bottle shapes and will reject anything which isn't.

-• Tins and cans - rinsed food tins including pet food tins, rinsed drinks cans, sweet and biscuit tins
+• Tins and cans - rinsed aluminium or steel food tins including pet food tins, rinsed drinks cans, sweet and biscuit tins

 • Aerosols - food e.g. cream and oil, deodorant, hairspray (without a skull and crossbones or black cross on an orange background on it)